jakevdp/jakevdp.github.com/source/_posts/2012-12-19-sparse-svds-in-python.markdown

 on Astronomical applications of Karhunen-Loeve analysis -- a method, again, intimately linked with the SVD.

-Hopefully I've convinced you of the power of the SVD.
+Hopefully this brief tour has convinced you of the power of the SVD in addressing real research problems.
 Now to the code.

 # Sparse SVD Implementations #
 What I didn't know at the time I worked on the ARPACK wrapper is that there